 Causes of Back Pain

-Back pain can be caused by a variety of different sources; it costs the Australian economy about 9 billion dollars annually.
-The different sites where pain can originate from includes the joints, ligaments, discs and muscles.
+There are several anatomical sites where back pain may originate, including the joints, ligaments, discs and muscles.
 When these sites are affected other symptoms can arise such as reduced range of motion and referred pain to other areas of the body.
-Pain can be a symptom due to different conditions the spine for example spinal joint inflammation or spinal degeneration.
+Pain can be a symptom due to several conditions the spine for example spinal joint inflammation or spinal degeneration.

-Spinal misalignment is very common upon most individuals, especially those who are in pain.
-The effect of these misalignments left uncorrected in the body can be a significant factor in someone suffering with back pain.
-The nerves in the upper low back supply the groin, thigh and knee; so when they get irritated they can refer pain into these areas.
-The nerves at the bottom of the spine supply the hamstring, calf and foot, so when they get irritated they can refer pain to these areas.
+Spinal joint dysfunction may be a common occurrence, especially for those who have back pain.
+The effect of a fixated or “locked up” spinal joint left uncorrected over time may be a significant contributing factor in someone suffering with back pain.
+The nerves in the lumbar spine supply the groin, thigh and knee and may refer pain into these areas.
+The nerves at the bottom of the spine supply the hamstring, calf and foot, and may refer pain into these respective areas.
 Individuals that sit down for long periods are especially prone to back pain, especially those with a desk job or those who drive for extended periods of time.
 Other factors include improper lifting, incorrect posture, increased loads of stress and any other activity that has exaggerated trunk rotation, flexion or extension.

 What we do?